HTTP-RPC/Kilo/README.md

 ```

 ### Request and Repsonse Properties
-`WebService` provides the following methods to allow a service to access the request and response objects associated with the current operation:
+`WebService` provides the following methods to allow a service method to access the request and response objects associated with the current operation:

     protected HttpServletRequest getRequest() { ... }
     protected HttpServletResponse getResponse() { ... }

-For example, a service might access the request to get the name of the current user, or use the response to return a custom header.
+For example, a service might use the request to get the name of the current user, or use the response to return a custom header.

 The response object can also be used to produce a custom result.
 If a service method commits the response by writing to the output stream, the return value (if any) will be ignored by `WebService`.
 This allows a service to return content that cannot be easily represented as JSON, such as image data or other response formats such as XML.